 Step 1: Verify the address and network on a block explorer

 Search your wallet address or tx hash on the correct explorer for the chain you used.
-Look for three things: the transaction status, the recipient address, and the token balance at that address.
-If the explorer shows the asset, the funds are on-chain.
+Confirm the status, the recipient address, and the token transfer.
+If the explorer shows the asset at your address, the funds exist onchain whether the wallet UI is cooperating or not.

 Step 2: Switch to the chain where the asset actually lives